-- Pros and cons of buying a gas smoker
+- The pros and cons of buying a gas smoker

-- Getting the most out of your gas smoker
+- Getting the most smoke out of your gas smoker

 - The rest of the competition

-The best all around gas smoker – Camp Chef 24″ Smoke Vault
+A different gas smoker option – Camp Chef 24″ Smoke Vault

 Read our full review.